 These digital wealth solutions can be implemented, customized, branded and made operational for advisors quickly - often within 8 weeks.
 Advisory firms can control the client experience and define their own service model.

 Today is different.
 There is a client segment in need - for growth minded advisors - who are considering how to use technology to transform their business, increase assets, enterprise value, and impact more clients’ lives.
 There is a real opportunity today to embrace technology to evolve.
 Discover a wealth management technology that will help grow your firm.

 This blog is sponsored by AdvisorEngine Inc. and CRM Software, Inc. (“AdvisorEngine”) The information, data and opinions in this commentary are as of the publication date, unless otherwise noted, and subject to change.
 This material is provided for informational purposes only and should not be considered a recommendation to use AdvisorEngine or deemed to be a specific offer to sell or provide, or a specific invitation to apply for, any financial product, instrument or service that may be mentioned.
 AdvisorEngine makes no representations as to the accuracy, completeness and validity of any statements made and will not be liable for any errors, omissions or representations.
 As a technology company, AdvisorEngine provides access to award-winning tools and will be compensated for providing such access.
 AdvisorEngine does not provide broker-dealer, custodian, investment advice or related investment services.

 About John Tyers

 John Tyers is an innovative wealth management industry executive with over 25 years of experience in leadership roles in the RIA, Broker Dealer and Private Banking channels.
-John is the Founder and Managing Partner of Wealth Frameworks LLC, a wealth management industry consulting firm, and a consultant to AdvisorEngine.
+John is the Founder and Managing Partner of Wealth Frameworks LLC, a wealth management industry consulting firm, and Chief Growth Officer at AdvisorEngine.